snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION.md

 The entry **build configuration**, that actually triggers everything, is called [`wix-style-react`](http://tc.dev.wixpress.com/viewType.html?buildTypeId=CommonComponent_WixStyleReact) (what a surprise 😉).
 Notice that we differentiate between the project (which has an identical name) and the build configuration.
 Builds of this configuration are started and associated with new commits of the branch.

 Anyway, this build configuration depends on another **composite** build configuration - which is [`wix-style-react-tests-composite`](http://tc.dev.wixpress.com/viewType.html?buildTypeId=Wix_Angular_WixStyleReact_WixStyleReactTests_WixStyleReactTestsComposite).
-In case you're curious, the dependency between them is defined by the following rules:
+In case you're curious, the dependency is applied when triggering new entry build and defined by the following rules:

-- Do not run new entry build if there is a suitable composite one
-- Only use successful builds from suitable composite ones
-- On failed composite dependency: make entry build failed to start
-- On failed to start/canceled composite dependency: make entry build failed to start
+- If the latest composite build success, the entry build would use this build instead of triggering a new (composite) build
+- If the latest composite build fails (broken test/fails to start/aborted), the entry build would fail

 Here's a diagram that demonstrates the dependency: